claranet/terraform-signalfx-detectors/modules/integration_aws-fsx/README.md

 integration as dimensions.
 This is why we cannot filter on [the aws tagging convention](https://github.com/claranet/terraform-signalfx-detectors/wiki/Tagging-convention#aws).

-Instead, we use the dimension `FileSystemId` as default filtering policy which allow you to specify an FSx to monitor from `fsx_id` variable.
+Instead, we use the other dimensions:

+* `FileSystemId` as filtering policy which allow you to specify an FSx to monitor from `fsx_id` variable.
 In this case, you could have to leverage [multiple instances](https://github.com/claranet/terraform-signalfx-detectors/wiki/Guidance#Multiple-instances) of this module to monitor different FSx providing different value for this `fsx_id`.
 Else, its default value `*` will monitor all FSx.

-### About `Percent write throughput` and `Percent read throughput` detectors

-These detectors are disabled by default but they can be useful to monitor the part of each type (read/write) usage over the total usage in specific context.
-Threshold for these detectors must be set based on customer's context.
-See CloudWatch to determine values.
+* `aws_account_id` as filtering policy which allow you to specify the FSx's owner to monitor from `aws_account_id` variable.

+* `aws_region` as filtering policy which allow you to specify the FSx's region to monitor from `aws_region` variable.

 ## Related documentation